Ruspanera06/Ghosts_N_Goblins/README.md

 # 👻 Ghosts 'N Goblins – University Project

+# 🥚EASTER EGG
+typing "snow" while playing will put the Christman theme to the game for 20 seconds

 ## 🎮 Description
 This project is a recreation of **Ghosts 'N Goblins**, developed as part of a university programming assignment.
 The game was **selected by my professor at the University of Parma (Università di Parma)** as the required project for the course.